Plant DetailShow Menu

 Description

-These plants grow best in bright, indirect light, idealy a west or south-facing window.
+The enormous diversity of this genus defies one-size-fits-all growing instructions.
+Many of the species in this genus have active growing periods alternating with periods of rest.
+Overwatering when the plant is dormant, or underwatering when the plant is growing can have fatal results.
+Dendrobiums grow best in bright, indirect light, ideally in a west or south-facing window.
 A partially shaded site providing 2,000 to 5,000 fc light intensity should be sufficient (full, direct sunlight is approximately 10,000 fc by comparison).
-They prefer high humidity, around 60%, and need consistently moist soil.
-Allow the soil to only halfway dry out between waterings, but never fully dry.
-Because these plants have small root systems, they MUST be planted in the smallest pot that fits and clay pots work well for maintaining good soil drainage.
+They prefer high humidity, around 60% or more but with good air circulation.
+The potting medium – a special orchid mix based on tree bark is best – should dry out partially between waterings but never be fully dry (unless the plant is completely dormant).
 The genus includes deciduous species that lose their leaves during the dry season in nature.
-For these species, you should withhold water in the late fall and early winter to mimic natural conditions and stimulate blooming.
-The genus also includes hot, intermediate and cool-growing species, so consider temperature requirements to optimize growth and flowering.
-Most species can be grown in a bark-based medium containing horticultural charcoal.
-Feed weekly during the growing season after first watering thoroughly with tepid water.
-Use a commercial fertilizer diluted in water to half strength.
+For these species, withhold water in the late fall and early winter to mimic natural conditions and stimulate blooming.
+Because these plants have small root systems, they should be planted in the smallest pot that fits.
+Clay pots work well for maintaining good potting medium aeration and drainage, and they prevent plants from becoming top-heavy.
+The genus also includes hot-, intermediate- and cool-growing species, so consider temperature requirements to optimize growth and flowering.
+Feed weekly during the growing season.
+Use a specialist orchid fertilizer diluted in water according to the label directions.

 VIDEO Created by Laura Barth for "Houseplants, Succulents, and Cacti", a plant identification course offered in partnership with Longwood Gardens.